-- Coop in is between noon and 8 p.m. on Monday, August 7.
-Your birds must be in their coops with food and water by 8 p.m.
-The superintendents willnot let any birds into the barn after 8 p.m. - No birds under 4 months of age except Cornish meat birds will be accepted into the barn for exhibit.
+- Coop in is between 10 a.m. and 1 p.m. on Monday, August 5th.
+The superintendents will not let any birds into the barn after 1 p.m. - No birds under 4 months of age except Cornish meat birds will be accepted into the barn for exhibit.
 If the bird(s) still PEEPS leave it home. - Coops, shavings and food for your birds will be ready for you.
 There will be feeders and waterers provided for birds in the table-top cages.
-If you are showing waterfowl or turkeys, you will have to bring feeders and water containers for them. - If one or more of your birds are sick when you bring them to the fair, the superintendents will not let thesick birds into the barn.
+If you are showing waterfowl or turkeys, bring food and water buckets. - If one or more of your birds are sick when you bring them to the fair, the superintendents will not let the sick birds into the barn.
 If one of your birds gets sick during the fair, you will have to take it home.